-The Trust shall have five (5) voting Trustees at all times and the Board of Selectmen shall appoint the Trustees.
+The Trust shall have five (5) voting Trustees at all times and the Select Board shall appoint the Trustees.
 At Trustees must be residents of the Town of Hamilton, Massachusetts at the time of appointment and at all times throughout the Trustee's term.
-At all times at least one of the Trustees shall be a member of the Board of Selectmen.
-In making such appointments, the Board of Selectmen shall endeavor to provide a broad-based membership including legal, banking, financial and real estate professionals, other members of the local business community and affordable housing advocates.
+At all times at least one of the Trustees shall be a member of the Select Board.
+In making such appointments, the Select Board shall endeavor to provide a broadbased membership including legal, banking, financial and real estate professionals, other members of the local business community and affordable housing advocates.
 The Town Manager shall serve as a sixth Trustee, without the authority to vote.